 Assements and Enrollment Data

 The Mechanical Engineering Department uses a series of metrics to measure our performance and student learning.
-In the 2013/2014 school year, there are currently a total of 453 students in the program that we must ensure learning for.
+In the 2013/2014 school year, there are currently a total of 227 ME majors that we must ensure learning for.
+The program had 27 graduates in the 2012/2013 school year.
 These assesment efforts center on our twelve student outcomes.
 Student surveys, course performance, and senior design judging are examples of the methods used to evaluate student learning.

 Program Educational Objectives